lgalaz/fullstack-javascript/javascript/VariableDeclarations_Scope_Hoisting/explanation.md

-# Variable Declarations, Scope, and Hoisting in JavaScript - Comprehensive Study Guide
+# Variable Declarations, Scope, and Hoisting in JavaScript

 ## Introduction